Multiple Change Point Estimation in Stationary Ergodic Time Series: Abstract

 \section{Abstract}

-Given a heterogeneous time-series sample, it is required to find the points in time (called change points) where the probability distribution generating the data has changed.
-The data is assumed to have been generated by arbitrary, unknown, stationary ergodic distributions.
-No modeling, independence or mixing are made.
-A novel, computationally efficient, nonparametric method is proposed, and is shown to be asymptotically consistent in this general framework; the theoretical results are complemented with experimental evaluations.
+Given a heterogeneous time-series sample, the objective is to find points in time (called change points) where the probability distribution generating the data has changed.
+The data are assumed to have been generated by arbitrary unknown stationary ergodic distributions.
+No modelling, independence or mixing assumptions are made.
+A novel, computationally efficient, nonparametric method is proposed, and is shown to be asymptotically consistent in this general framework.
+The theoretical results are complemented with experimental evaluations.